Nicky Gumbel: Ordained ministry

 Gumbel was ordained in the Church of England as a deacon in 1986.
 After some difficulty in finding a curacy, he joined the staff of his "home" church of Holy Trinity Brompton (HTB) in the Diocese of London.
 He was ordained as a priest in 1987.
 In 1996, the Bishop of London appointed him Alpha chaplain, though he remained at HTB as a curate.
 In 2005, Gumbel was officially installed as vicar of Holy Trinity Brompton Church.
 The previous vicar, Sandy Millar, had retired from stipendiary ministry and became an assistant bishop in the Diocese of London.

 In 2007, Gumbel was awarded an honorary doctorate by the University of Gloucestershire as recognition of his broad contribution to the wider church through Alpha.

 He was appointed Commander of the Order of the British Empire (CBE) in the 2024 New Year Honours for services to the Church of England.

 Alpha Course

-In 1990, Gumbel took over the running of the Alpha Course that had been running there since 1977.
+In 1990, Gumbel took over the leadership of the Alpha Course, which had been running there since 1977.
 The course was transformed under his leadership from being one designed for new Christians to one primarily for those outside the church who would not consider themselves Christians.
 Gumbel serves as the public face of the course, being described by James Heard as something of a "Weberian charismatic leader".

-Gumbel is the author of a number of books related to the Alpha Course, including Questions of Life which has sold over 1,000,000 copies.
+Gumbel is the author of a number of books related to the Alpha Course, including Questions of Life, which has sold over 1,000,000 copies.
 Voted "Christian Book of the Year" in 1994, it has been published in 48 languages.
 Other related books include Why Jesus, Searching Issues, Telling Others, A Life Worth Living, Challenging Lifestyle, Heart of Revival, and 30 Days.